protontypes/open-sustainable-technology/README.md

 - [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl) - Climate Framework for Uncertainty, Negotiation and Distribution.
 - [DICE.jl](https://github.com/Libbum/DICE.jl) - The Dynamic Integrated model of Climate and the Economy model family are a popular and capable type of simple Integrated Assessment Model of climate-change economics pioneered by William Nordhaus.
 - [LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL) - A process-based model that simulates climate and land-use change impacts on the terrestrial biosphere, the water and carbon cycle and on agricultural production.
+- [ClimateModeling_courseware](https://github.com/brian-rose/ClimateModeling_courseware) - A collection of interactive lecture notes and assignments for a graduate level climate modeling course.

 ## Datasets of Ecosystems